SACRAMENTO AUDUBON SOCIETY FIELD TRIPS FOR BEGINNING BIRDERS – 2018

 These outings are geared toward people who aren’t yet entirely comfortable joining field trips as well as those who have birded a bit but would like to be better birders.
 It is not necessary to be an Audubon member to participate.

-The focus at William Pond will be on finding and identifying common birds in a variety of habitats, with an emphasis on looking and listening.
-The walk, covering about a mile and a half, will last about 3 hours and will be led by two or more friendly and experienced Sacramento Audubon trip leaders.
+The field trips will focus on finding and identifying common birds in a variety of habitats, with an emphasis on looking and listening.
+This walk, covering about a mile and a half, will last about 3 hours and will be led by two or more friendly and experienced Sacramento Audubon trip leaders.
+You can sign up for just one session, or for more than one.

 DUCKS (AND MORE) IN SCOPES

-Stop by the Cosumnes River Preserve and check out “Ducks In Scopes”, where docents have a row of scopes set up, including lower ones for children, giving you good views of the many colorful ducks (up to 10 different species!) and other wetland birds.
+Stop by the Cosumnes River Preserve and check out “Ducks In Scopes”, where from 10am to 2pm CRP docents have a row of scopes set up, including lower ones for children, giving you good views of the many colorful ducks (up to 10 different species!) and other wetland birds.

 Microscopes and hand lens provide close-up looks at “Duck Soup”, dishes of water dipped from the pond full of sand fleas, dragonfly nymphs, and other squiggly things that provide the protein the birds are feeding on.